bible verses about using god for personal gain

 In conclusion, there are many examples throughout history of people who have used God’s name for their own personal gain.
 Whether it be through political or religious means, these individuals have taken advantage of others’ faith in order to get what they want or need.

-See also bible verses when things don't go as planned
+See also bible prosperity verses

 The Consequences of Misusing God for Personal Gain